Search

 You’ll move along so much faster if you let yourself be informed by word lists, but also always take care to build your own.
 There are no “right” words to focus on and true fluency comes from being able to accomplish missions.

 When learning German, my favorite way to produce my own custom lists was to read interviews with musicians.
-They use so many interesting words and turns of phrase.
+They use so many interesting words and turns-of-phrase.
 It really helped me add interest and flair to how I use the language.

 Likewise in Mandarin, I’ve learned a lot from the hip hop scene.
-They use a lot of interesting phrases that are not only interesting to know.
-They help make your connection to the language unique and feel a lot more special.
+They use a lot of interesting phrases that are not only useful, but also add character to my use of the language.

-Step Eight: Focus On Systems As Much As, If Not More Than Goals
+Best Practice Six: Focus On Systems As Much As, If Not More Than Goals

 Goals are important.
 But even more important are the systems that help ensure that you actually accomplish your language learning goals.